 - Cost efficiency

-Implementing an internal telephone system is not very costly, but in the long-run it can save much more money for the company.
+Implementing an internal telephone system is not very costly, but in the long-run, it can end up saving a good deal of money for the company.

 - Flexibility and additional features